Prateek0305/Solacity/README.md

 ## Development Background:

-<b>This platform was built during the Study Pods program organized by GDSC MBM Chapter, providing a collaborative environment for learning and innovation among students. </b>
+<b>This platform was built by team HACKTIVISTS during the Study Pods program organized by GDSC MBM Chapter, providing a collaborative environment for learning and innovation among students. </b>